College of Wooster to Present ‘Women of Ciudad Juárez’ April 21-23

 The one-hour production concludes with an emotional reading of the 700 victims of the violence in Ciudad Juárez, which serves as a call to action, followed by a talkback session with the audience.

-The production is sponsored by Wooster's Center for Diversity and Global Engagement along with the departments of comparative literature, English, history, political science, psychology, sociology and anthropology, Spanish, and theatre and dance, as well as programs in international relations and women's, gender, and sexuality studies.
+The production is sponsored by Wooster's Center for Diversity and Inclusion along with the departments of comparative literature, English, history, political science, psychology, sociology and anthropology, Spanish, and theatre and dance, as well as programs in international relations and women's, gender, and sexuality studies.
 Also providing sponsorship are the Cultural Events Committee and the Office of the President.

 In addition to the play, Michaus will visit campus on Tuesday, April 22, and present "Femicide and Impunity in Juárez: Art, Activism, and Women's Rights in Mexico" at 7 p.m. in Freedlander Theatre.
 Her lecture will focus on the grave situation in Juárez and include the latest statistics and reports on the femicides, as well as a look into the ways her art and activism plays a role in educating the public about crimes against women.
 She will also include segments of her documentary and answer questions from the audience.